 Creator Backlash: George Lucas called Empire "the worst Star Wars film".
 Yes, really.
 Though, then again, problems with filming and its original reception need to be remembered, since at the time of its release the film was considered worse than the original by critics and many moviegoers.

-The Other Darrin/Re Cut: The original Emperor hologram was a woman with superimposed chimpanzee eyes and the voice of Clive Revill.
-The DVD changed him to Ian McDiarmid, who played the Emperor in the other films. (and was one of the few changes no one complained about!)
+The Other Darrin: The original Emperor hologram was played by Elaine Baker and voiced by Clive Revill.
+The DVD changed him to Ian McDiarmid, who played the Emperor in the other films.

 Throw It In: When they just couldn't get Han's response to Leia in their last scene right, Irvin finally just told Harrison to get in character and they would just run the scene without him being given a line to see how he would react, and he just blurted out "I know."
 The original line was "I love you too."
 Ford argued that Han Solo would never say such a thing directly, much less repeat someone.
 Lucas and Kershner agreed.